-The Council will seen to apply the methodology outlined in the Contaminated Land Exposure Assessment (CLEA) model 18 (18 EA, Updated Technical Background CLEA model- Science report-Science Report SC050021/SR3, 2009) when assessing the risks from potential contaminants to human health.
+The Council will apply the methodology outlined in the Contaminated Land Exposure Assessment (CLEA) model when assessing the risks from potential contaminants to human health.

-The Council may rely on the use of soil guideline values (SGV), published by the EA and developed with CLEA model, as a screening tool to identify land that does not posea significant risk to human health.
+The Council may rely on the use of soil guideline values (SGV), published by the EA and developed with CLEA model, as a screening tool to identify land that does not pose a significant risk to human health.
 Where an SGV has not been developed, generic assessment criteria 19 (19 Land Quality Management (LQM) and CIEH, The LQM/CIEH Generic Assessment Criteria for Human Health Risk Assessment (2nd edition), 2009) 20 (20Contaminated Land; Applications in Real Environments (CL:AIRE), Soil Generic Assessment Criteria for a Human Health Risk Assessment , 2010) (GAC), which have been developed using the CLEA model, may be used instead.
 In either case, the use of the SGV or GAC will only considered where the assumptions use to generate the SGV or GAC are appropriate to the specifics of the site under investigation.